Myuex1/Greedy_Weighted_Sorting_Algorithm/README.md

 # Summery
 Sequences a list of items by attribute similarity to minimize transition cost between states.
-At each step, the algorithm greedily selects the next item whose attributes are closest to the current one, reducing total accumulated difference across the full sequence.
+At each step the algorithm greedily selects the next item whose attributes are closest to the current one, reducing total accumulated difference across the full sequence.

-Originally built to schedule chemical foam production runs by minimizing pump ramp time between formulations.
-Generalizable to any domain where transition cost between ordered states is a function of attribute difference.
+Built to solve a real scheduling problem in a manufacturing environment, minimizing pump ramp time between production runs.
+The approach generalizes to any domain where order matters and transition cost is a function of how different two states are.
 ---

 ## How It Works